Terms of Service

 Video or Telephone Sessions

-I usually provide counselling in person at any one of a variety of locations throughout Bristol, an updated list of which can be found on my Where to find me page.
-However, I can offer video-call or telephone sessions via Zoom or WhatsApp if required.
+I provide counselling in person at any one of a variety of locations throughout Bristol, an updated list of which can be found on most pages of this web site.

 Please note that I will use a room to conduct a telephone or video session such that your confidentiality on my end of the line is assured.
 I ask that you do the same at your end.